Navigated to Mounjaro® (tirzepatide) for Weight Loss: How it Works | Calibrate

 Is Mounjaro® (tirzepatide) available to Calibrate members?

-Other GLP-1 medications currently available to Calibrate members include Wegovy®, Ozempic®, Rybelsus®, Saxenda®, and Trulicity®.
-Calibrate doctors will prescribe whichever medication will work best for you based on your unique needs and health insurance coverage.
+Calibrate clinicians prescribe Mounjaro® clinically appropriate.
+Other GLP-1 medications currently available to Calibrate members include Zepbound®, Wegovy®, Ozempic®, Rybelsus®, Saxenda®, and Trulicity®.
+Your medical team will prescribe whichever medication is the best fit for you based on your unique needs, health history, and insurance coverage.

 If your Calibrate medical team determines that Mounjaro® is the right fit for you, they’ll walk you through all of the details on dosage, how to administer the medication, when to take it, and how it will work alongside your metabolic reset plan.